carpentries/sandpaper-docs/learners/setup.md

 #### Test your installation

-Test your R installation by opening your terminal and running ` --version` into the prompt.
+Test your R installation by opening your terminal and running
+`R --version` into the prompt.
 Your output should be similar to below, with a version ≥ 3.6.

 ```bash